-A pelvic health physio is specially trained to rehabilitate the pelvic floor muscles.
-They help to increase mobility and strength and reduce pain with manual techniques, gentle stretches, and exercise.
+A pelvic health physiotherapist is specially trained to rehabilitate the pelvic floor muscles.
+Our physiotherapist can help to increase mobility and strength and reduce pain with manual techniques, gentle stretches, and exercise.
 This involves an assessment of the muscles, joints and connective tissues of the pelvis, low back, and hips.

-• Stress incontinence (urine leakage with laughing, coughing, exercise)
+- Stress incontinence (urine leakage with laughing, coughing, or exercise)

-If an internal exam is indicated, you will be given some privacy to change, and a sheet to drape over your lower half.
-Although an internal exam is the best and most accurate assessment of pelvic floor activation and tone, there are patients who we don’t do one for i.e. pregnant women, and if you are not comfortable with it, we can do some external alternative assessments and go from there.
+If an internal exam is required, we give you privacy to change and a sheet to drape over your lower half.
+Although an internal exam is the most accurate assessment of pelvic floor activation and tone, certain clients won’t get one (e.g. pregnant or comfort level).
+If you prefer, we can do external alternative assessments and go from there.

-It depends on the individual and the issues they are dealing with but it may include a combination of myofascial release aiming to stretch and relax tight muscles.
-This may include working on the back and hip muscles, as well as the internal release of pelvic floor muscles if indicated.
-Pelvic floor muscles are the same as any other muscle in the body, just like when you strain your hamstring and the muscle tenderness and tightness are relieved with massage, pelvic floor muscles can benefit from manual techniques.
+As each client’s issues are truly unique, treatments vary.
+However, they do often include myofascial release, aiming to stretch and relax tight muscles.
+This may include working on the back and hip muscles, as well as the internal release of pelvic floor muscles if necessary.
+Even though they seem different, pelvic floor muscles are the same as any other muscle in the body—just like when you strain your hamstring and the muscle tenderness and tightness are relieved with massage, pelvic floor muscles also benefit from manual techniques.